 Throughout the summer of living in someone else’s house, our little one went to bed in 8 different locations!
 Every time we put her to bed in a new location, she slept like a champ.

 Thankfully she loves new things.
-Every place we stayed at was a like a new adventure for her.
-In the beginning I was worried what effect living in someone else’s house for months would have on her.
+Every place we stayed at was a new adventure for her.
+In the beginning, I was worried about what effect living in someone else’s house for months would have on her.
 I was wrong to be worried.
-She loved it.
+She loved it and was an awesome house hacker.

 When we finally did move into our new home, our little one loved having all the space to move around in.
 She slept through the night the first few nights we were there – which was a huge relief!